CSIS-iLab/ocean/_spotlights/introducing-a-new-arctic-ocean.md

 ------ Animate the line to the 2018 minimum and show the 1981-2010 median extent line to show comparison

 Record findings are also being reported for summer sea ice extent.
-This past September, sea ice extent reached an [annual minimum of 1.79 million square miles](https://nsidc.org/arcticseaicenews/2017/09/arctic-sea-ice-at-minimum-extent-2/){:target="_blank"}{:rel="noopener"}, 1.58 million square miles below the 1981 to 2010 median extent.
-It is the eighth lowest retreat since monitoring began.
+This past September, sea ice extent reached an [annual minimum of 1.77 million square miles](https://nsidc.org/arcticseaicenews/2017/09/arctic-sea-ice-at-minimum-extent-2/){:target="_blank"}{:rel="noopener"}, 629,000 square miles below the 1981 to 2010 median extent.
+It is the sixth lowest retreat since monitoring began.

 ------ END